vbuzzano/Bifrost/README.md

 ## Known Limitations

-**Ctrl+Alt+Del cannot be captured.** While in Amiga focus mode, pressing Ctrl+Alt+Del on the PC keyboard still brings up Windows' secure screen (lock/task manager/sign out).
-This is Windows' Secure Attention Sequence (SAS): it is intercepted by the OS below any user-mode hook (including the `WH_KEYBOARD_LL` hook the PC server uses) specifically so that no application - malicious or not - can intercept credential entry.
-There is no supported way to suppress it from a user-mode process; only a signed kernel-mode keyboard filter driver could, which is out of scope for Bifrost's current architecture.
+**Ctrl+Alt+Del cannot be captured.** While in Amiga focus mode, pressing Ctrl+Alt+Del on the PC still brings up Windows' secure screen (lock/task manager/sign out).
+This is a Windows security feature no application can override, so there's no fix on Bifrost's side.

+**PC and Amiga keyboard layouts must match.** Bifrost currently assumes a US keyboard layout on both sides.
+If the PC uses a different layout (e.g. Swiss-French, German), keys will type the wrong characters.
+Set the PC to a US layout and use the matching Amiga keymap (`SetMap usa1`) to avoid this.

 ## Architecture